Linux Administration (15 Blogs) Become a Certified Professional

 2. Command Line

 The command line is a text interface for your computer.
-It’s a program that takes in commands, passes them on to the computer’s operating system to run.
+It’s a program that takes in Linux commands, passes them on to the computer’s operating system to run.
 From here, you can navigate through files and folders on your computer.

 At first, the Linux command line may seem complex and intimidating but once you get used to working with it you’d realize it is, on the contrary, quite intuitive and simple to use.